49 Free Asset List Templates (Excel) | Personal, Business

 Then, once the list has been fully completed, create copies of the document and store them separately.
 Electronic lists should be stored in two USB drives, encrypted, and stored with an attorney or bank.
 A physical copy should also be printed and stored in a fireproof safe such as a safety deposit box.

-Keep your information up to date
+3. Keep your information up to date

 Finally, the company should commit to updating the list periodically.
-Changes are bound to happen; they should be incorporated in the list after some time – add newly bought assets and delete assets no longer the company’s ownership.
+Changes are bound to happen; they should be incorporated in the list after some time – add newly bought assets and delete that no longer the company’s ownership.
 Acquisition or liquidation of principal should be declared in the list as soon as possible.
 Ensure to note down significant details about the transaction.

 Date, involved parties, etc.